-Spring and fall are the best times, because summer tends to be very hot and humid, and winter can be very cold.
+Spring and fall are the best times, because summer tends to be very hot and humid, and winters see stretches where it remains below freezing for days.

 A lot of people love to visit when the St. Louis Cardinals are playing baseball.
 Lovers of the game consider this one of America's best baseball towns.
 Even if you're not a big baseball fan, the atmosphere is worth experiencing.
 Find flights to St. Louis.